Gregory Petsko: Research

 Petsko's current research interests are understanding the biochemical bases of neurological diseases like Alzheimer's, Parkinson's, and ALS, discovering drugs (especially by using structure-based drug design) that could therapeutically affect those biochemical targets, and seeing any resulting drug and gene therapy candidates tested in humans.

 Petsko's past research interests have been in protein crystallography and enzymology.
 He is co-author with Dagmar Ringe of Protein Structure and Function.
 He was also the author of a monthly column in Genome Biology modelled after an amusing column in Current Biology penned by Sydney Brenner.
 The first ten years of that column are available as an eBook.

 Petsko is best known for his collaborative work with Dagmar Ringe, in which they used X-ray crystallography to solve important problems in protein function including protein dynamics as a function of temperature and problems in mechanistic enzymology, and for his collaborative work with Dr. Scott Small of Columbia University, which focuses on the retromer endosomal protein trafficking pathway and its role in Alzheimer's and Parkinson's diseases.

 At MIT and Brandeis, he and Dagmar Ringe trained a large number of current leaders in structural molecular biology who now have leadership roles in science.
-These individuals include:
+These individuals include John Kuriyan and Ilme Schlichting.